You’ve been at Florens for almost 20 years – What led to your decision to leave Florens and found the National Portable Storage Association?

 The National Portable Storage Association (NPSA) was created in 2002 and Florens was an active member from the inception.
 For many years, I worked closely with the NPSA and participated as a Board Member, Committee Member, Keynote Speaker and as a member of their Strategic Planning Group.
 Almost simultaneously with my departure from Florens, the NPSA was considering to change its executive structure and move from a volunteer CEO to a paid full-time position.
 When the job opening was published, I applied and was eventually fortunate enough to get the job.

-What are your goals with the NPSA and what are major challenges you try to solve?
+What are your goals with the NPSA and what are the major challenges you try to solve?

 Recently you were very successful and convinced the US government to take off containers from the list of tariffs – Why was that important and how did you convince them?